0xskar/python/README.md

 - Turtle Racer (100 days day 19) - Creates 6 turtles, bet on a turtle, see if your turtle is the winner.
 Uses OOP to assign 6 turtles different specified colors then while playing assigned each turtle random speeds while playing.
 End's when a turtle reaches specific coordinate.
 - Snake Game (100 days 21) - Snake game with turtle module
 - Pong (100 Days 22) - I made pong.
 It's a 50 year old game and it was hard.
+- Frogger but Turtle (100 days day 23) - Frogger game with turtle module